A repeating fast radio burst associated with a persistent radio source: Observations

 \subsection{VLA}

-Following the FAST detection of bursts from \frb\ and its high burst rate, VLA observations were performed from July-October 2020 at the most reliable position determined using FAST detections.
-At the time of proposing, the location of this FRB was constrained to within 5 arcmin using multiple burst detections at FAST.
-The observations were done under the approved DDT project: 20A-557 and were performed at L, S and C bands.
-In total, 11.4~hrs were spent on the source.
+Following the FAST detection of bursts from \frb, VLA observations were performed from July-November 2020 (DDT project 20A-557) at the most reliable position determined using FAST (good to 5 arcmin).
 Most of the observations were in the B array configuration (with a maximum baseline of 11.1~km), with the exceptions that the array configuration was BnA on MJD 59161 and BnA-$>$A on MJD 59167 and 59169.

-The total bandwidths at L (1.5 GHz), S (3 GHz), and C (5.5 GHz) bands were 1024, 2022 and 2022 MHz, respectively, with 1024 channels, corresponding to channel band-widths of approximately 1, 2 and 2 MHz.
+In total, 11.4~hrs were spent on the source at multiple bands.
+The total bandwidths at L (1.5 GHz), S (3 GHz), and C (5.5 GHz) bands were 1024, 2022, and 2022 MHz, respectively, with 1024 channels, corresponding to channel bandwidths of approximately 1, 2, and 2 MHz.

-The details of the observations are given in Extended Data (ED)~\ref{tab:vla_observations}.
-The telescopes were pointed at the field centered at (RA, Dec)[J2000] = (16h02m01s, $-11$d17m28s).
-We note that due to a system error the \realf\ system wasn't run on the VLA observation on MJD 59169.
-However, this observation was used to make a deep radio image at S band.
+The details of the observations are given in Extended Data (ED)~Table 1.
+The telescopes were pointed at the field centered at (R.A., Decl.)[J2000] = (16h02m01s, $-11$d17m28s).
 We used the \realf\ search system at VLA to search for bursts from \frb\ in our VLA observations.
+Observations on MJD 59169 contributed to the imaging at S band, but the \realf\ system was not run on this day due to a system error.

-The \realf\ search system has been described in detail in Refs\cite{law18, law2020}, but here we discuss it briefly.
-Using a commensal correlator mode, the visibilites are sampled with 10~ms resolution and distributed to the \realf\ GPU cluster for transient search.
-The search pipeline \texttt{rfpipe} \cite{rfpipe} then applies the online calibration, de-disperses the visibilities and forms images at varying temporal widths.
-The 8$\sigma$ fluence limit of a 10 ms image is 0.4~Jy\,ms. Candidates with image S/N greater than the threshold triggered the recording of fast sampled visibilities around 2-5 seconds of the candidate.
-For each candidate, time-frequency data corresponding to the maximum pixel in the image is then extracted and post-processed.
-It is then classified by \texttt{fetch}, a GPU based convolutional neural network to classify radio transients from non-astrophysical signals \cite{agarwal2020}.
-Interesting candidates are then visually checked by the \realf\ team and marked for further offline analysis.
+The \realf\ search system has been described in detail in refs\cite{law18, law2020}, but here we discuss it briefly.
+Using a commensal correlator mode, the visibilites are sampled with 10~ms resolution and distributed to the \realf\ GPU cluster to search for transients.
+The search pipeline \texttt{rfpipe}\cite{rfpipe} then applies the online calibration, de-disperses the visibilities, and forms images at a set of different temporal widths.
+The 8$\sigma$ fluence limit of a 10 ms image is 0.29, 0.18 and 0.13~Jy\,ms at L, S and C band, respectively.
+Candidates with image S/N greater than the threshold triggered the recording of fast sampled visibilities in windows ranging from 2 to 5 seconds centered on each candidate.
+For each candidate, time-frequency data corresponding to the maximum pixel in the image are then extracted and post-processed.
+The candidate is then classified by \texttt{fetch}, a GPU based convolutional neural network\cite{agarwal2020}.